Skip to main content

 For a specific commit

-To build the shared libraries you can run this script:
+To build the shared libraries you can run this script inside the downloaded go dependency:

 curve - The name of the curve to build or "all" to build all supported curves